 Corneal abrasions are treated similarly whether or not a foreign body was removed.
 Usually, an antibiotic ointment (for example, bacitracin with polymyxin B) is given for a few days to prevent infection.
-Large abrasions may require additional treatment: The pupil is kept dilated with cycloplegic eye drops (such as cyclopentolate or homatropine).
+Large abrasions may require additional treatment.
+The pupil is kept dilated with cycloplegic eye drops (such as cyclopentolate or homatropine) if people are sensitive to light.
 These drops prevent painful spasm of the muscles that constrict the pupil.

 Pain can be treated with oral drugs such as acetaminophen or occasionally with acetaminophen with oxycodone.
 Some doctors give diclofenac or ketorolac eye drops to help relieve pain, but care must be taken because these drugs could rarely cause complications such as a type of corneal scarring (called corneal melting).
 Anesthetics that are applied directly to the eye, although they relieve pain effectively, should not be used after evaluation and treatment because they can impair healing.